-Kingston, May 4, 2021 ÛÒ Sail Canada is pleased to announce the members of the 2021-2022 Canadian Sailing Team and Canadian Sailing Development Squad.
+Kingston, May 2, 2022 ÛÒ Sail Canada is pleased to announce the list of sailors who will be part of the 2022-2023 Canadian Sailing Team and Canadian Sailing Development Squad.

-The 29 sailors were selected based on the Canadian Sailing Team Sport Canada Carding Criteria as well as on their overall performance during the 2019-2020 and 2020-21 seasons.
+The 29 squad members were selected based on the Canadian Sailing Team Sport Canada Carding Criteria as well as on their overall performance during the 2021-2022 season.

-Carded members of both the Canadian Sailing Team and Canadian Sailing Development Squad receive financial support through the Sport Canada Athlete Assistance Program to help offset the costs related to their sport.
-Additionally, sailors receive tuition support for post-secondary education during their high-performance career or following retirement.
+Carded sailors from both the Canadian Sailing Team and the Canadian Sailing Development Squad receive financial support through the Sport Canada Athlete Assistance Program to help offset the costs related to their sport.
+Team members also receive tuition support for post-secondary education during their high-performance career or when they retire.

 Mariah Millen (Toronto, ON/RCYC) – 49erFX

-Tom Ramshaw (Toronto, ON/SLYC & RCYC) – Finn
+Tom Ramshaw (Toronto, ON/SLYC & RCYC) ÛÒ ILCA 7

 Ali ten Hove (Kingston, ON/KYC) – 49erFX